 Supported Executors

 Several different job execution models are supported.
-You can view these how you would the runner executors as they operate approximately the same way.
+You can view these as you would the runner executors as they operate approximately the same way.

-Selecting the correct target executor for you deployment is crucial to ensuring that all runner generated scripts are ran in the expected manner.
+Selecting the correct target executor for your deployment is crucial to ensuring that all runner generated scripts are run in the expected manner.

 Executors